OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 Credit: wikimedia.org

-Cars manufactured in 1996 and later support OBD2 scanners.
+Cars manufactured from 1996 onwards support OBD2 scanners.
 These scanners offer a mix of primary and advanced functions based on the scanner selected.

-The system, itself, however, can let you perform various tests.
-It allows you to check and remove engine light and test a variety of components and systems including ABS, SRS, and battery.
+The system, itself, however, allows you to perform various tests.
+It allows you to check and remove the check engine light and test a variety of components and systems including ABS, SRS, and battery systems.

 OBD1 and OBD2: Comparison chart